jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 There is also data channel usage example exist in the Sample project.

+For more detail, please visit our [iOS SDK Guide](REST-Guide)

 ### Usage in REST API Service

-You can also send Data Channel message with REST API.
+You can also send a Data Channel message with REST API.
 Here is the usage:

 ```
 curl -X POST